lazywalker/DigiSkimmer/README.md

 ## 1. Preparation
 To do so, first you need to install WSJT-X, the client that most people use for decoding FT8.

-I use the jt9 command-line program within the WSJT-X to decode signals, a perl script `pskr.pl` to upload all spottings to http://pskreporter.info .
+I use the jt9/wsprd command-line program within the WSJT-X to decode signals, then upload to http://pskreporter.info and http://wsprnet.org when work with wspr.

 ### For OSX